gaehlerm/SoftwareEngineering/README.md

 Obviously, this is highly frustrating.
 Before every release, you have to test a feature that didn't change at all, yet the team could have introduced some bugs.
 Before every release, you waste two weeks of your time on the same boring and repetitive task.
 Before every release, the company spends millions to test things that have already been tested several times before.
 And even worse, as the software grows, the number of bugs increases.
 Some of them even slip through the expensive testing.
 As the bugs become more challenging to fix, the release gets delayed.
 It's a nightmare.

-After another terrible release, the company is on the verge of collapsing.
+During another terrible release, the company is on the verge of collapsing.
 The CEO comes to meet the development team.
 His tie is hanging loose, and he looks really tired.
 Apparently, it has been days since he last slept.
 And he says, "Guys, it cannot go on like this.
 These tests are killing us.
 We need the following: Here is a screen.
 At any time during the development process, I want to have a list of all the features that are currently not working according to the specifications.
 If everything works, it should be green.
 If you make this work, I'll pay you one hundred million dollars."

 Silence filled the room.
 One hundred million??
 You may laugh.
-But there are more than enough companies that would actually pay this amount for such a feature.
-It's an enormous amount, but at the same time, the efforts required are incredible.
+But there are a lot of companies that would actually pay this amount for such a feature.
+It's an enormous amount, but at the same time, the efforts required for such a feature are incredible.
 There are millions of lines of code and tens of thousands of features.
 It's hard to find anyone in the company who knows what the specifications are.
 It will take years to get these automated tests working, and there is a possibility that the company will go bankrupt before completing all the tests.

 On the other hand, the benefits for the company would justify this expenditure.
 At first, you might think, "Ah, spend one hundred million for saving two weeks of testing??".
 But there is so much more to it.

 1. You can release anytime the screen is green.
 If the team works well, you can release every day (known as a "nightly build").
 2. If a customer needs a feature urgently, you can quickly implement it and send him the nightly build.
 3. There are fewer bugs because automated tests are more reliable than manual testing.

 And that's only the marketing side of it.
 Equally important is the developers' perspective on this screen.
 So far, you have always been afraid that you would break some feature when changing code.
 A feature was working fine until suddenly, it broke down.
 Nobody realized when it happened.
 You'll spend the rest of your work life in constant fear.
 This situation is worse than the zombie apocalypse because you know it will never end.
 There is nothing that can make you feel safe again.
 You may never want to touch a single line of code again unless absolutely necessary, as you fear breaking something.

 But now, all of a sudden... magic!
-If you accidentally broke a feature, you would know.
+If you accidentally broke a feature, you will know imediately.
 The screen indicates that everything is alright!
 Your paranoia starts to fade.
 You regain confidence in your code.
 In your abilities.
 In yourself!
 You can start replacing all this old, ugly code that has been patched together like a Frankenstein monster.
 Things were welded together by force because the author was hesitant to rewrite the existing code to create a cleaner solution.
 Suddenly, things look fine again.

 You go to your CEO, give him a hug, and a box of chocolates.
 You thank him for saving your career and you repay him the one hundred million dollars.

 Did I exaggerate a little to make my point?
 Maybe.
-But the exaggeration is smaller than you think.
+But the exaggeration is smaller than you may think.
 The importance of writing automated tests cannot be overestimated.
 Tests are no guarantee to make your software project a success.
 But I can tell you that projects without automated tests are doomed and will fail sooner rather than later.

 I hope this serves as sufficient motivation for you to read through this chapter and genuinely attempt to write tests on your own.
 As always, it's not easy at the beginning.
+It takes used to writing tests.
 Ask the internet and others for advice, and you'll get a fairly good idea of how to write them.

-## Test Examples
+## Test Example

 Here is a small real-world example of how a test works.